Skip to content

 Short answers, pulled from the story.

-When did the Noakhali riots begin and what triggered them?
+When did the Noakhali riots take place?